Learn how to navigate Usury Laws in the US

 As individuals, depending on your state of residence, you may be subject to usury laws.
+California usury law may be different from Florida usury law, and so on and so forth.
 This means you have to be sure you understand what your interest rate limit is, and what the existing penalties and exceptions are if you pass the interest rate limit.
 All in all, we know that most people are perfect angels and only charge their friends and family super low interest rates, but for the few opportunistic people out there, make sure you do your homework on usury.

 If you are making a loan in the United States, you can easily check your state’s applicable laws and regulations on this website.